Lenore Thomas Straus: Legacy

 According to FBI files related to the House Un-American Activities Committee, Lenore Thomas Straus was investigated and admitted that she had joined the Communist Party while working for the government in 1935.
 Her stand on social justice, like that of her husband, leaned heavily on U.S. Communist affiliations.
 Her art focused on equality for immigrants, along with dignity, personal power, and respect for the working poor.
 Idealized collective beliefs about the social benefits of Communism were a visible constant for numerous other artists in the 1930s.

 The annual campaign by President Franklin Roosevelt's office to reignite the Emergency Relief Appropriation Act of 1935 for almost a decade not only worked to lift the economic down-slope in the United States, but also changed career directions for numerous artists, especially women artists living and working in the 1930s and 1940s.
 For many, this was the first time women were able to make a viable and valuable living as both artist and creative.

-It wasn’t until 1952 that Lenore finally took on her youngest and longest-standing art apprentice, Sue Hoya Sellars.
+It was not until 1952 that Lenore finally took on her youngest and longest-standing art apprentice, Sue Hoya Sellars.
 In 1953 Lenore met and recognized thirteen year old Sellars as a young and budding teenage artist with exceptional, yet publicly ignored, talent.
 Lenore Thomas Straus later became Sellars' legal guardian as well as her artistic mentor.
 Concepts in art outlining the importance of intentionality in creating art became an important creative focus for both Straus and Sellars within their lifetime as artists.

 Today's modern movement in the use of art as 'Intentional Creativity' has more recently been taught by Sellars' artist daughter Shiloh Sophia McCloud.
 In June 2015 the Greenbelt Museum in Greenbelt, Maryland opened an exhibit of Lenore's work called "The Knowing Hands That Carve This Stone: The New Deal Art of Lenore Thomas Straus."
 This show highlights the work of Lenore Thomas Straus along with the work of Sue Hoya Sellars and Shiloh Sophia McCloud as a demonstration of art reaching the public from a continuing lineage of art and artists.